rndlabs/cow-docs/docs/5_tutorials/how-to-submit-orders-via-the-api/5_placing-the-order.md

 **https://api.cow.fi/mainnet/api/v1/orders**

-The payload needs to be a json encoded object.
+The payload needs to be a JSON encoded object.
 Our example order would look like this:

 ```typescript
 {